senx/warp10-timelion/README.md

 # The WarpScript command

-In order to correctly works, the Warp10 backend end to reach *needs a WarpScript macro* to convert series to timelion format.
+In order to correctly works, the Warp 10 backend end to reach *needs a WarpScript macro* to convert series to timelion format.

 ## Config